Kurento/kurento/source/tutorials/java/tutorial-4-one2one.rst

 .. note::

    We are in active development.
-Be sure that you have the latest version of Kurento Java Client your POM.
+Be sure that you have the latest version of Kurento Java Client in your pom.xml.
 You can find it at Maven Central searching for ``kurento-client``.

 Kurento Java Client has a minimum requirement of **Java 7**.
 To configure the application to use Java 7, we have to include the following properties in the